 You can buy the 30mg ellaOne contraceptive pill online after completing a free online consultation at HealthExpress.
-The consultation only takes five minutes and gives our team of UK registered doctors a chance to see if the ellaOne emergency contraceptive pill will be suitable for you.
+The consultation only takes 5 minutes and gives our partner doctors a chance to see if the ellaOne emergency contraceptive pill will be suitable for you.
 Once approved, it will be prepared for express dispatch from our pharmacy.
-Our service and price includes your ellaOne prescription, pill and next-day delivery.
+Our service and price include your ellaOne prescription, pill and next-day delivery.

 If you have any queries, please don't hesitate to contact our helpful patient support team.